 British Columbia and Ontario, among many other provinces, offer their own entrepreneur programs.
 B.C.’s Labour Minister said, “We are always looking for more skilled workers, businesses and entrepreneurs that want to support B.C.’s thriving economy.”

-New Brunswick views foreign national entrepreneurs as a way to bring younger business owners to an aging population.
+views foreign national entrepreneurs as a way to bring younger business owners to an aging population.
 The city of Fredericton has partnered with the Fredericton Chamber of Commerce to create an incubator for immigrant entrepreneurs, matching them with businesses that are for sale.
 The problem is that the federal government sometimes takes years to admit those nominated under the provincial program.

 Another reason wealthy newcomers should be welcomed to Canada is that they can take over businesses from the retiring aging population.
 The CEO of the Canadian Federation of Independent Business explained that a quarter of business owners plan to sell their business to someone outside their families.
 However, there is not enough interest from Canadians.
 If the retiring business owners can’t find replacement owners, this could become a serious problem.
 A CIBC report projected that by the year 2022, half of all small and medium-sized business owners across Canada would retire.